5.6.24 Almaty

 It was cold comfort that the views were amazing - I was hardly in the mood.
 Moreover, this route was clearly yet another example of the fact that Kyrgyz roads are always infinitely longer than Western ones.
 Even when we had descended from the pass, down the mudslide road - including one stretch that seemed a 1 in 2 gradient that was surely impossible to drive up - the road on the level kept on going.
 We passed a few isolated farms, giving us a false comforting sense of approaching civilisation - well, a settlement - the road ran on.
 And even on this stretch of the trip, there were sections that were tricky to negotiate, with mud ruts, deep puddles, tall piles of stones (to fill the puddles, perhaps?).
 Talking of farms, along the way down we came across a small herd of yaks…remarkable in their absurdly long, shaggy coats, hanging straight down from their bellies.

 Once on the main road that led from Kochkor to Kyzart, things improved enormously.
 The road looked newly resurfaced, as if to compensate for the mud hell we had escaped from.
 It was striking how many cemeteries there were, all with the characteristically ornate tombs.
 Earlier we also passed some crumbling mausoleums, rather like the one in Song-Köl - and like the one in Bokhara.
 The temperature contrast with the near-zero levels at breakfast were quite extreme: we were back in the baking lowlands (well, still at 2,000 metres altitude, but relatively).
-As we pass along, there were two ranges of mountains either side.
+As we passed along, there were two ranges of mountains either side.
 Those to the north had an amazing variety of forms and colours.

 Eventually we reached the end of this valley, and turned right for Kyzyl-Oi.
 My heart sank when I saw that the road was unsurfaced - but at least it was relatively smooth and without major potholes.
 This was Kekemeren gorge, and the road followed the path of the descending stream.
-It all looked striking like the route that led to Yaghnob valley in Tajikistan - not so far away geographically.
+It all looked strikingly like the route that led to Yaghnob valley in Tajikistan - not so far away geographically.
 If anything, the mounts walls that towered over the canyon here seemed even higher than those in Tajikistan.
 But the latter seemed greener, presumably because they received more rainfall.

 Finally, after another five-hour drive, we arrived in Kyzyl-Oi.
 Finding the Damira Guesthouse was not entirely straightforward, since there were no signs, and the characteristic dining yurt was nowhere evident.
 Instead, the guesthouse that seemed to be our goal had a wooden structure where afterwards we ate.
 Lunch was great - home-cooked and home-grown, including apricots and cherries.
 We also had the fried bread we had eaten in Bishkek.
 One slight surprise was to find a group of three Brits staying here; another was to learn that our driver was sharing our room - well, he has to stay somewhere.
 Makes using the bathroom and toilet a little more awkward, but hey.